EXPERT PROMPTING MASTERCLASS

 Structure:

-1. Start with a specific, concrete example
+1. Start with specific, concrete example

-2. Extract the general principle from the example
+2. Extract general principle from example

-3. Show 2-3 variations of how this applies
+3. Show 2-3 variations

-4. End with a counter-example (when this doesn't work)
+4. End with counter-example (when doesn't work)

 Problem 7: Doesn't Challenge Your Thinking